jmarkowski/webapp-template/README.md

 # Overview

-This repository contains a boilerplate setup for a scalable python-based web application using the Flask framework and an nginx reverse-proxy as the load balancer.
+This repository contains a boilerplate setup for a scalable python-based web application using the Flask framework, an nginx reverse-proxy as the load balancer, and PostgreSQL as the database option along with a web-based database administration portal.

 The setup uses the production-grade [gunicorn](https://gunicorn.org/) WSGI HTTP server to serve the Flask application, running in a python virtual environment.

 It also uses [nginx](https://www.nginx.com/) to serve as a reverse-proxy to achieve [layer 7 load balancing](https://www.nginx.com/resources/glossary/layer-7-load-balancing/).

-As such, this repository contains two docker images: one for the application and one for the load balancer.

 # Project Initialization